Lauren Nowacki6-minute read

-If these ideals are important to you, read on to learn more about this lifestyle and if it’s right for your life goals.
+If these ideals are important to you, read on to learn more about tiny homes, the average – and sometimes hidden – costs to build these smaller homes, and whether they’re right for your life goals.

-To be part of the movement, you must live in a tiny house.
-A structure is considered a tiny house when it is less than 400 square feet.
-While much smaller than a typical home, a tiny house provides most of the comforts of larger homes, including a full- or queen-size mattress, a bathroom, a kitchen and a living room – but on a much smaller scale.
+A structure less than 400 square feet is considered a tiny house.
+While much smaller than a typical home, a tiny house provides most of the comforts of larger homes, including a full- or queen-sized bed, a bathroom, a kitchen and a living room – but on a much smaller scale.

-The average cost of a tiny house is $30,000 – $60,000, but a tiny house can cost as little as $8,000 or up to $150,000.
-One of the appealing things about building a tiny house is that you can choose how many frills you want to include.
-The cost of a tiny house is highly dependent on building materials and amenities you choose.
+The average cost of a tiny house is $30,000 – $60,000, but a tiny house can cost as little as $4,000 or as much as $180,000.
+One of the appealing things about building a tiny house is that you can decide how many extra features you want to include.
+The cost of these small custom homes is highly dependent on building materials, the amenities you choose and additional costs.

 For example, a $10,000 house will likely be lacking basic necessities like a bathroom, which is often required by local building codes.
 Tiny homes that are priced higher – usually over $50,000 – typically include more luxuries, like granite countertops, stainless steel appliances and other high-end finishes.

-With prices lower than a normal size home, tiny house owners may think they’re getting quite the bargain, but there are hidden costs and other factors to consider before you downsize for a deal.
+With prices lower than a normal-sized home, tiny house owners may think they’re getting quite the bargain.
+But you’ll need to consider hidden costs and other factors before you downsize for a deal.

-You’ll want to consider the costs of human error too.
+You’ll want to consider the costs of human error, too.
 If you are not a skilled builder, even one mistake could cost you extra time and money.
-There’s no shortage of tiny home builders who have expertise in building efficient dwelling units.
+It might be worthwhile to hire a tiny-home builder who has expertise in building efficient dwelling units.